True Romance: Plot

-In LA, Clarence and Alabama meet Clarence's aspiring actor friend Dick Ritchie, who introduces him to actor and production assistant Elliot Blitzer.
-He reluctantly agrees to broker the sale of the drugs to his boss, legendary film producer Lee Donowitz.
-While Clarence is out buying lunch, Coccotti's enforcer Virgil finds Alabama in her motel room and beats her for information.
-Alabama fights back, using hairspray to set fire to Virgil's clothes and putting nail polish in his eyes, before grabbing his sawn-off shotgun, stabbing him with a corkscrew, and shooting him to death in a maniacal rage.
-Clarence tends to her wounds, and they discuss their future together.
+In Los Angeles, Clarence and Alabama meet Clarence's aspiring actor friend, Dick Ritchie, who introduces him to actor and production assistant Elliot Blitzer.
+He reluctantly agrees to broker the sale of the drugs to his boss, film producer Lee Donowitz.
+While Clarence is out buying lunch, Coccotti's enforcer Virgil finds Alabama in their motel room and beats her for information.
+Alabama fights back, stabbing him with a corkscrew, putting nail polish remover in his eyes and using hairspray to set fire to Virgil's face before grabbing his sawed-off shotgun and shooting him to death in a maniacal rage.
+Clarence tends to Alabama's wounds, and they discuss their future together.

-Elliot is pulled over for speeding and gets charged when his mistress spills a bag of cocaine after he tries to hide it in her dress.
+Elliot is pulled over for speeding and gets charged when the prostitute he is with hits him with a bag of cocaine and spills it on him.
 To stay out of jail, he agrees to wear a wire and record the drug deal between Clarence and Donowitz for police detectives Dimes and Nicholson.
-Coccotti's men also learn about where the deal will take place from Dick's stoner roommate Floyd.
+Coccotti's men learn where the deal will take place from Dick's stoner roommate Floyd.
 Clarence, Alabama, Dick, and Elliot go to Donowitz's suite at the Ambassador Hotel with the drugs.
-In the elevator, a suspicious Clarence threatens Elliot at gunpoint, but is persuaded by Elliot's pleading for mercy.
+In the elevator, a suspicious Clarence threatens Elliot at gunpoint but is persuaded by Elliot's pleading for mercy.

-Clarence fabricates a story for Donowitz that the drugs were given to him by a corrupt cop, and he agrees to the sale.
-Excusing himself to the bathroom, the vision of Elvis reassures him that things are going well.
-Donowitz and his bodyguards are ambushed by the cops and the mobsters.
-Elliot reveals himself to be an informant by asking the cops if he could leave, whereupon a shootout erupts.
-Dick throws the suitcase of the drugs in the air, where it gets shredded by gunfire, and flees.
-Donowitz, his bodyguards, Elliot, the cops, and the mobsters are all killed, and Clarence is wounded as he exits the bathroom.
-He and Alabama escape with Donowitz's money as more police arrive.
-They flee to Mexico where Alabama gives birth to a son, whom they name Elvis.
+Clarence fabricates a story for Donowitz that the drugs were given to him by a corrupt police officer, and he agrees to the sale.
+Clarence goes to the bathroom, and the vision of Elvis reassures him that things are going well.
+Meanwhile, Donowitz and his bodyguards are ambushed by the police and the mobsters.
+Elliot reveals himself to be an informant by asking the officers if he can leave, whereupon a shootout erupts.
+Dick throws the suitcase of drugs into the air, where it gets shredded by gunfire, and flees.
+Donowitz, his bodyguards, Elliot, the officers, and the mobsters are all killed, and Clarence is wounded.
+He and Alabama flee with Donowitz's money to Mexico, where Alabama gives birth to a son, whom they name Elvis.

 Cast

+Additionally, Arquette's son Enzo Rossi plays Elvis in the final scene of the film.